Sophie Dahl: Writing career

 In 2003, Dahl published her first book, an illustrated novella and Times bestseller, The Man with the Dancing Eyes (Bloomsbury Publishing).
 From 2005, she was a contributing editor and regular columnist at Men's Vogue, until its closure in 2008.
 Her next books were Playing with the Grown-Ups (2007) and two cookbooks, Miss Dahl's Voluptuous Delights (2009) and From Season To Season (2011).
 She was a contributor to an anthology, Truth or Dare, edited by Justine Picardie, which included works by Zoë Heller and William Fiennes.
 She also provided introductions to the Puffin Classic new edition of The Secret Garden by Frances Hodgson Burnett, and the Virago Press re-issue of Stella Gibbons' 1938 novel Nightingale Wood – both released in April 2009 – and Nancy Mitford's Don't Tell Alfred, reissued by Penguin in March 2010.

 In March and April 2010, a six-part cookery series, "The Delicious Miss Dahl", which Dahl wrote and presented, was broadcast on BBC 2.
 She wrote and presented a social history documentary about the Victorian cook Isabella Beeton, which was transmitted on BBC 2 on 29 September 2011.

 Dahl was a contributing editor at British magazine Vogue for a decade, writing about subjects from cultural identity and the journey of refugees to Britain to the Proustian response to scent, winning a Jasmine Award for her column.
 She is a contributing editor at Condé Nast Traveller, and has written essays for amongst others, The Guardian, the American edition of Vogue, The Observer and The New York Times Magazine.

 It was announced in the Bookseller in 2019 that Dahl had been signed to a four-book deal with Walker Books.
 The first of these, Madame Badobedah, a children's picture book illustrated by Lauren O'Hara, was published in October 2019 and received a number of nominations and awards, including a nomination for a Kate Greenaway Medal.
 It received a Parents' Choice Gold Award, and was selected as a 2019 Best Children’s Book by both the Guardian and The Sunday Times.
 Dahl's second book with Walker, The Worst Sleepover in the World, illustrated by Luciano Lozano, was published in October 2021.

 Her seventh book, and third children's book, Madame Badobedah and The Old Bones, was published by Walker Books in October 2023.
+It was selected as one of the best books of 2023 by Waterstones and was nominated for a Carnegie Medal.
+A third instalment in the series, Madame Badobedah Sets Sail, illustrated by Lauren O'Hara, is scheduled for publication by Walker Books in autumn 2027.

 In 2020, Dahl became a monthly columnist and contributing editor at House & Garden magazine.